I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “Are you here with your mother?”
 I didn’t see her with him.

 “I don’t get why no one buys them.”
 He pulled out another one and popped it into his mouth, crunching it between his teeth.
 I could see a few bits of the outer shell fall out of his mouth.
 It looked and sounded just like eating eggshells.
 “They don’t taste that bad.”
-He looked serious saying that.
+And he looked serious saying that.

 “What plant is this?”
+I asked.

 “Dunno.”